 Field: Early Modern; Advisor: Smith; Year: 2018

-Camps graduated cum laude from Maastricht University with a B.A. in Arts and Culture.
+Camps graduated cum laude from Maastricht University with a B.A. in Arts and Culture (majoring in Knowledge and Technological Culture).
 She obtained her M.A. degree (cum laude) in the History and Philosophy of the Sciences and Humanities from Utrecht University.
-In her thesis, written under supervision of Professor Sven Dupré at the Max Planck Institute for the History of Science in Berlin, Camps explored the attempts of the natural philosopher Christiaan Huygens to obtain knowledge about lens making through a network of correspondents, using research she did while interning at the Huygens Institute (Royal Netherlands Academy for the Arts and Sciences) in The Hague.
+In her thesis, written under supervision of Professor Sven Dupré at the Max Planck Institute for the History of Science in Berlin, Camps explored the attempts of the natural philosopher Christiaan Huygens (1629-1695) to obtain knowledge about telescope and lens making through a network of correspondents, using research she did while interning at the Huygens Institute (Royal Netherlands Academy of Arts and Sciences) in The Hague.
 In her analysis of Huygens’ correspondence, Camps combined approaches taken from the history of science, the social sciences (sociology, anthropology, ethnomethodology) and philosophy.

-In 2014, Camps was granted a research stipend by the Max Planck Institute for the History of Science to further investigate the themes central to and underpinning her Master’s thesis.
+In 2014, Camps was awarded a research stipend by the Max Planck Institute for the History of Science to further investigate the themes central to her Master’s thesis.

-Since 2016, she is a participant in Professor Pamela Smith’s Making and Knowing Project at Columbia University, as part of which she has helped transcribe and assists in the preparation of a critical digital edition of an anonymous sixteenth-century French manuscript.
+Since 2016, she is a participant in Professor Pamela Smith’s Making and Knowing Project at Columbia University, as part of which she has helped transcribe, encode and translate an anonymous sixteenth-century French artisanal and technical manuscript.

 In 2019, Camps was appointed member of the Renaissance Society of America’s first ever Graduate Student Advisory Committee.

 She also serves as rapporteur for the History and Philosophy of Science Seminars at Columbia University.

 Fall 2019: Introduction to European History: the Renaissance to the French Revolution.